Skip links

 • 3rd Party Supplier On-site Assessment: The Company conducts onsite supplier assessment by Third Party Auditing Organizations that are accredited by the Standard-Setting Organization.
 In 2024, Thaioil Group collaborated with the Management System Certification Institute (MASCI), which is a network institute of the Ministry of Industry of Thailand, and operates under the Foundation for Industrial Development, to assess the Company’s sustainable management practices of suppliers who have high ESG risks and/or being the strategic/ significant suppliers.
 These on-site assessments are conducted based on the criteria developed from ISO20400: Sustainable Procurement to evaluate ESG aspects at the suppliers’ sites.

-After supplier assessment, if any suppliers fail to pass or meet the assessment standards, Thaioil Group will work with the suppliers through online (remote) and onsite meetings to help them develop their corrective actions and improvement plan and provide them with the corrective action plan (CAP) template in order that each supplier can systematically solve the issues.
+After supplier assessment, if any suppliers fail to pass or meet the assessment standards, Thaioil Group will work with the suppliers to develop corrective actions and improvement plans through online (remote) and onsite meetings.
+To ensure the issues are resolved systematically, each supplier will be provided with a corrective action plan (CAP) template.
 The CAP will require suppliers to record the non-compliance issues, root causes, and proposed solid solutions while the expected deadline must be specified in the CAP and submit the CAP to Thaioil Group within a specific period.
 Thaioil Group will then regularly organize meetings with suppliers to monitor the implementation progress and provide recommendations for further development and improvement.
 This collaborative approach not only mitigates potential ESG risks and promotes operational excellence, but it also fosters sustainable development in alignment with the Thaioil Group’s business practices.
 As a result, this builds trust and strengthens business relationships between Thaioil Group and suppliers.

 Supplier Assessment Process